Fit Out for Passengers

-Lax regulation allowed a ship the size of the Dunbrody to carry anywhere from 160 passengers to over 300.
+A ship the size of the Dunbrody was allowed by law to carry anywhere from 160 to 300 passengers.
 In 1847 she is recorded as carrying 313 passengers to Quebec.
 Many of her passengers were tenant farmers from the estates of Lord Fitzwilliam in Co.
-Wicklow, and Viscount de Vesci in Portlaoise.
+Wicklow and of Viscount de Vesci in Portlaoise.

 Only two classes of passengers were carried by the Dunbrody— Cabin Passengers, who paid between £5 and £8; and Steerage Passengers, who paid between £3 and £4.

 As the average farm labourer could expect to make little more than £1 per month, even a steerage ticket was well beyond the means of many people.
 Cabin passengers had substantial food and services provided.
 Steerage passengers mostly had to fend for themselves.

 By 1847 the potato crop had failed for 3 years in a row, the famine in Ireland, and mass emigration, was underway.
 Within the first months of spring, 40 ships were waiting to disembark at the quarantine station at Grosse Ile in Quebec.